-The Ridge Behavioral Health System offers specialized programs for adolescents ages 12 through 17 (or 18 if still in high school), each designed to address the needs of those facing psychiatric, behavioral, substance abuse issues or co-occurring issues.
+The Ridge Behavioral Health System offers specialized programs for adolescents ages 12 through 17 (or 18 if still in high school), each designed to address the needs of those facing psychiatric, behavioral, or co-occurring issues.
 All of our programs share common goals of achieving health, wellness and continued progress.
 It’s our goal to provide adolescents with the tools to help them set and achieve short and long-term goals and to promote positive lasting change.

 Designed for adolescents ages 12 through 17 (or 18 if still in high school) who are struggling with issues including depression or anxiety, family conflicts or reactions to stress, trauma or substance abuse.